Evaluating a Home Checklist

 - Are the electrical sockets upgraded to take grounded plugs?

 - Are there mystery switches (you flick the switch and nothing seems to happen)?
-Make a note so you can ask the seller what they're for.

 - What is the condition of the kitchen range, refrigerator, microwave, and dishwasher?